injectionmethod/A.L.A.N/README.md

 - Model Changing (change the language model from openai to adjust to your needs)

 - Sleep Functions

+- Name Changing (your characters name does not need to be A.L.A.N, this can be changed from config)

 - General Security Features (heartbeat, ping, endpoint checking and geoIP commands)